domschl/WinSteamOnMac/README.md

 softwareupdate --install-rosetta
 ```

-Now your mac is able to execute x86_64 code.
+Now your Mac is able to execute x86_64 code.
 This is the basis for all the following installation.

 - Now switch to a x86 shell by entering: